cs-au-dk/ReaGenT/README.md

 Each test is a folder, containing 3 files:
 - `declaration.d.ts`, containing a sample declaration for a library
 - `implementation.js`, containing the corresponding library implementation
-- `test.js` our driver, which loads `implementation.js`, and tests that it behaves correectly.
+- `test.js` our driver, which loads `implementation.js`, and tests that it behaves correctly.